longturn/freeciv21/docs/Playing/faq.rst

 Freeciv21 doesn't contain any actual material from the commercial Civilization games.
-(The Freeciv21 maintainers have always been very strict in ensuring that materials contributed to the Freeciv21 distribution or LongTurn website do not violate anyone's copyright.)
+(The Freeciv21 maintainers have always been very strict in ensuring that materials contributed to the Freeciv21 distribution or Longturn website do not violate anyone's copyright.)
 The name of Freeciv21 is probably not a trademark infringement.
 The user interface is similar, but with many (deliberate) differences.
 The game itself can be configured to be practically identical to Civilization I or II, so if the rules of a game are patentable, and those of the said games are patented, then Freeciv21 may infringe on that patent, but we